 As part of the trip we are proud to also offer the Paddle Canada Wilderness Camping and Expedition Camping certifications.

-To facilitate this, we will organize pre-trip training classes over Zoom to teach topics such as navigation and map reading skills, expedition food preparation, route planning, etc.
+To facilitate this, we will organize pre-trip training online classes to teach topics such as navigation and map reading skills, expedition food preparation, route planning, etc.

 Throughout the trip we will complete the rest of the syllabus topics.